-- 1. Ability to exercise leadership in policy areas with a deep understanding of different values and systems in a global society - 2.
-Ability to analyze micro and macroeconomic policies and make practical policy recommendations for problem solving based on the analysis - 3.
-Ability to analyze international development policies that lead to economic development and make practical policy recommendations based on this analysis - 4.
-Ability to analyze international relations theories from the political and administrative perspectives at home and abroad, and to make practical policy recommendations for problem solving based on this analysis

-5. Ability to analyze interdisciplinary and broad public policies and make practical policy recommendations for problem solving
+- 1. Ability to exercise leadership in policy areas based on a firm foundation of academically high level of expertise in policy analysis, with a deep understanding of different values and systems in a global society - 2.
+Ability to analyze micro and macroeconomic policies and make practical policy recommendations for problem solving based on the analysis - Ability to analyze international development policies that lead to economic development and make practical policy recommendations based on this analysis - 4.
+Ability to analyze international relations theories from the political and administrative perspectives at home and abroad, and to make practical policy recommendations for problem solving based on this analysis - 5.
+Ability to analyze interdisciplinary and broad public policies and make